If you’ve been researching mortgages, or are in the process of taking out a home loan, you’ve probably come across the term “impounds” or “escrows.”

 It’s Always Your Responsibility

 Sure, your loan servicer will probably pay on time, but this may not always be the case.
+Mistakes happen.

-If you’re subject to paying supplemental property taxes, your loan servicer may tell you that it’s your responsibility to take care of them.
+Also, if you’re subject to paying supplemental property taxes, your loan servicer may tell you that it’s your responsibility to take care of them.

 (photo: Constantine Agustin)